ros2-gbp/Universal_Robots_ROS2_Driver-release/ur_robot_driver/doc/usage.rst

 2. Sending commands to controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before running any commands, first check the controllers' state using ``ros2 control list_controllers``.
+Before running any commands, first check the controllers' state using ``ros2 control list_controllers`` (Remember to install the ``ros2controlcli`` package as mentioned above).

-* Send some goal to the Joint Trajectory Controller by using a demo node from `ros2_control_demos <https://github.com/ros-controls/ros2_control_demos>`_ package by starting  the following command in another terminal:
+* Send some goal to the Joint Trajectory Controller by using a demo node from `ros2_controllers_test_nodes <https://github.com/ros-controls/ros2_controllers/blob/master/ros2_controllers_test_nodes/ros2_controllers_test_nodes/publisher_joint_trajectory_controller.py>`_ package by starting  the following command in another terminal:

   .. code-block::